amazebb/dotfiles-repo/.config/nvim/rplugin/python3/README.md

 ## Setting up remote Python plugin

-Python plugins need to go into a folder rplugins/python3 that is on the runtimepath `~/.config/nvim/rplugin/python3`
+Python plugins need to go into a folder `rplugins/python3` that is on the runtimepath such as, `~/.config/nvim/rplugin/python3`

 Re-register the plugins by running